CebolaLab/CUTandTAG/README.md

 - Cut Matrix Generation
 - Motif Footprinting Steps

 The programs required have been installed and are available in the CebolaLab CUTandTAG anaconda environment.
-If you are running the pipeline from the Imperial College HPC, you can copy the anaconda working environment from the Cebola Lab using the following command:

-`cp /rdsgpfs/general/project/cebolalab_liver_regulomes/live/CUTandTAG/CUTandTAG.shared/anaconda-env/CUTandTAG /rdsgpfs/general/user/"$(whoami)"/home/anaconda3/envs/`

-The environment is also downloadable from this github and should be moved to your own `anaconda/envs/` folder.
+The conda environment can be downloaded [here](https://github.com/CebolaLab/CUTandTAG/tree/master/anaconda-env).
+If you are using anaconda, you can copy this into your own anaconda environments.
+On the Imperial College HPC for example, this is located at `/rdsgpfs/general/user/"$(whoami)"/home/anaconda3/envs/'.
+Even without installing conda, the pipeline can be run by directing the necessary scripts to the `bin` of the downloaded CUTandTAG environment.
+This will be described in the following steps.

 ### Alignment

 Two alignments will be run to align the human DNA and carry-over E.coli DNA which will be used later for sample calibration.
-The [recommended steps](https://www.protocols.io/view/bench-top-cut-amp-tag-bcuhiwt6?step=69)) are to skip adapter trimming and instead run the alignment with the below parameters, which should result in accurate read alignment:
+The [recommended steps](https://www.protocols.io/view/bench-top-cut-amp-tag-bcuhiwt6?step=69) are to skip adapter trimming and instead run the alignment with the below parameters, which should result in accurate read alignment:

 1. Align reads to the reference **human** genome (hg19)
 2. Align reads to the reference **E.coli** genome (strain K12, substrain MG1655)